YehiaShaarawy/Modified-SIC-OnePassAssembler/README.md

 Remember that The modi-SIC program includes Format 1 instruction of SIC/XE.

 ### Output
-A generated symbol table file (symbolTable.txt) for all the symbols extracted from the program.<br>
+A generated symbol table file (symbolTable.txt) for all the symbols extracted from the program.<br><br>
 A generated complete HTE records (objectcode.txt) which contain ne header, one or more text records (including masking bits) and one end record.